damonmcc/duckdb-dbt/README.md

 This repo is a demonstration of using [DuckDB](https://duckdb.org/) and [dbt](https://docs.getdbt.com/) to build and analyze data.

-A fictional dataset about local agriculture called `Farm to Market` was created for the purposes of this repo.
+A fictional dataset about local agriculture called `Farm To Market` was created for the purposes of this repo.

 The code is organized into three stages to show a progression of from simple queries to a data pipeline.